African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Sayari is Swahili for universe or planet, capturing the vast plains and endless skies in which the camps are immersed.
 Sayari Camp was designed to strike the perfect balance between luxury and immersion in the extensive Serengeti.

-Sayari North (Mara River)
+Sayari Camp (Mara River)

+Sayari Camp is situated at a stunning site on the Mara River, in the unspoilt and undiscovered northern part of the Serengeti National Park, one of the best kept secrets of African safaris.
 Far from the tourist track, the area offers undisturbed exploration of the fantastic Serengeti National Park, with off-road driving still allowed in some parts.
 Endless rolling plains and riverine woodlands are home to lion, leopard, cheetah, elephant, large herds of antelope and many, many other animals.
 The stunning Mara River, filled with hippos and crocodiles, cuts through this land and hosts one of the greatest spectacles nature has to offer: the dramatic wildebeest crossings of the Mara River.
 Between mid-July and November, the Great Migration typically visits the area and crosses the Mara River back and forth in search of green grass.

 Accommodation For images of Sayari Camp, click Sayari Camp Images

-The dining area, lounge area and campfire create a perfect bush setting, with Africa as the backdrop.
 Sayari Camp has a talented cook who offers a great fusion of authentic African and nouvelle European cuisine.
 The atmosphere at Sayari is very personal and intimate and the camp crew does everything to make the experience unforgettable.

 Activities & Wildlife

-Game drives from Sayari North Camp are unlike anything else in the Serengeti due to the exclusive location on the Mara River.
+Game drives from Sayari Camp are unlike anything else in the Serengeti due to the exclusive location on the Mara River.
 Game viewing is often enjoyed without meeting many - if any - other tourists.
+The remote, vast lands of the northern Serengeti offer undisturbed wildlife watching that stuns even the most experienced Africa travelers.

 Spectacular Mara River crossings, off-road driving and endless landscapes overflowing with animals, with no humans to be seen, are some of the specialties of this remote and wild paradise.
 A bush breakfast observing thousands of migrating wildebeest and zebra is a majestic and most memorable experience.